photo/frontend/documentation/faq/Faq.markdown

 ### When will the OpenPhoto software be completed?

-You can set up the OpenPhoto software using [any of the guides][guides].
+You can set up the OpenPhoto software using guides.

 ----------------------------------------

 ### When will the hosted version of OpenPhoto be available?

 We are aiming to have it ready by the end of November (2011).

-[guides]: ../guides/Guides.markdown